all2prosperity/smatrix/README.md

-# computer-graphics-rust
+# smatrix
-Computer graphics 4 rust
+simple matrix for dognut use